 That’s why CLF’s Zero Waste Project is focused on passing bag bans, while also working to reduce plastic use overall – including any single-use plastics designed for disposal.
 Our Plastic Free New England campaign embodies that effort – to move towards a New England with no disposable plastic options.

-That’s why we’re celebrating recent victories in Maine and Vermont, where bag bans were just signed into law.
+That’s why we’re celebrating victories in Maine, Vermont, Rhode Island, and Connecticut, where bag bans have been signed into law.
 Vermont even went a step further, passing the most comprehensive plastic bill in the country.
 Not only did the state ban single-use bags, but also polystyrene.
 And plastic straws are now available only by request.

-Now, we need Massachusetts, Rhode Island, Connecticut, and New Hampshire to follow suit.
-So let’s get statewide bag bans passed, New England!
+Now, we need Massachusetts, and New Hampshire to follow suit.
+So let’s get statewide plastic bag bans passed, New England!